Travelling Around South Devon

 Travelling around South Devon is easy as the A38, which connects Exeter and Plymouth, runs right through the whole region offering excellent links between towns and villages.
 Many of the smaller towns and villages are accessed by country lanes, which provide great countryside views and a real feeling of escape.
 If you’re not used to driving on country roads it’s always best to plan your journey first, so you can enjoy a stress-free day out.

-For details on car parks location and car park permits in Teignbridge click here.
+For details on car parks in Exeter click here

 As well as a great network of roads there’s a wide range of additional modes of transport available, providing access to all parts of the region.